-- Employment Verification.
+- ▶ Employment Verification.
 Used to verify a Resident's employment information (wages, tips, when started, etc.).
-To be completed by employer only.
-(Required for all adult [18+] Residents with jobs and for any household member who is turning 18 within twelve months of certification date.) - Income Verification/Clarification by Telephone.
+To be completed by employer for any wage-earning household member 18 years of age or older, any emancipated minor, or any 17 year old turning 18 within 12 months of the certification date. - ▶ Income Verification/Clarification by Telephone.
 Used to clarify another income verification form when that form is returned with incomplete or confusing information.
-The form can also be used in combination with a pay stub or other back-up documentation to verify income if a third-party income verification form cannot be obtained for some reason (the reason should be documented). - Self-Employment Verification.
+The form can also be used in combination with a pay stub or other back-up documentation to verify income if Level 5 or Level 4 verification is inconclusive or contradictory. - Self-Employment Verification.
 Form that summarizes basic information for those with a personal business.
 The most recent tax return or profit & loss statement must be attached.
-(Required for all self-employed Residents) - Self-employment Income Worksheet.
+(Required for all self-employed Residents). - ➤ Self-employment Income Worksheet.
 This is not a verification form.
-Management staff may use this form to calculate income received from a Resident's business. - Child Support Affidavit.
-Used for Residents who are eligible for child support payments but are not receiving them.
-Can also be used to verify the amount of support when it is being received.
-This form must be notarized.
+Management staff may use this form to calculate income received from a Resident's business.

-- Public Assistance Verification.
-Used for Residents who are receiving any kind of public assistance from the government.
-(Required for all Residents receiving public assistance) - Unemployment Benefits Verification Request.
+- ▶ Public Assistance Verification.
+Used for Residents who are receiving any kind of public assistance from the government. - → Unemployment Benefits Verification Request.
 Used for Residents who receive unemployment benefits.
-Unemployment benefits must be annualized even if Employment Security notes that the claimant is not eligible for further benefits as of a specific date.
-(Required for all adult [18+] Residents receiving unemployment benefits) - Seasonal Worker Statement.
-Used to certify what income the Resident intends to earn during a primary job's off season. - Military Pay Verification Request.
+Unemployment benefits must be annualized even if Employment Security notes that the claimant is not eligible for further benefits as of a specific date. - → Seasonal Worker Statement.
+Used to certify what income the Resident intends to earn during a primary job's off season. - ▶ Military Pay Verification Request.
 Used to verify employment for Residents who receive military income.
-A copy of the Resident's most recent Leave and Earnings Statement may be substituted for this form; however, an additional verification of the clothing allowance must accompany the L.E.S.
-(Required for all Residents receiving active duty or reserve pay from the military) - Pension Verification Request.
-Used to verify income for Residents who receive a pension or annuity.
-(Required for all Residents receiving benefit checks from a pension fund) - Annuity or Stock Verification Request.
-Used to verify income for Residents who receive income from an annuity or stocks.
-(Required for all Residents who hold an annuity or stocks) - Gift Affidavit.
+A copy of the Resident's most recent Leave and Earnings Statement may be substituted for this form; however, an additional verification of the clothing allowance must accompany the L.E.S. - → Pension Verification Request.
+Used to verify income for Residents who receive a pension or annuity. - → Annuity or Stock Verification Request.
+Used to verify income for Residents who receive income from an annuity or stocks. - → Gift Affidavit.
 Used to verify income from ongoing gifts.
-This form may be completed either by the gift donor or the Resident, and must be notarized.
-(Required for all Residents who receive an ongoing gift) - Zero Income Certification.
-Self-certification form completed by all Residents who have no source of income whatsoever.
-(Required for all adult [18+] Residents who are claiming no income either from a wage source or a non-wage source)
+This form may be completed either by the gift donor or the Resident.
+This form is not to be used to verify a one-time gift.